Research focus

 Germany, Bosnia and Herzegovina, Montenegro, Europe

-(In the winter semester of 2024, Prof. Brković will be a Visiting Fellow at Harvard University's Minda de Gunzburg Center for European Studies)
+(In the winter semester of 2024, Prof. Brković is a Visiting Fellow at Harvard University's Minda de Gunzburg Center for European Studies)

 Biography

-Čarna Brković has been a Professor of Cultural Studies/European Ethnology at Johannes Gutenberg University Mainz since 2023.
-After completing her Bachelor's degree in European Ethnology at the University of Belgrade and her PhD in Social Anthropology at the University of Manchester, she taught at the University of Göttingen and the University of Regensburg.
+Čarna Brković is Professor of Cultural Studies/European Ethnology at Johannes Gutenberg University Mainz.
+After completing her Bachelor's degree in Ethnology and Anthropology at the University of Belgrade and her PhD in Social Anthropology at the University of Manchester, she taught at the University of Göttingen and the University of Regensburg.
 She was also a postdoctoral researcher at the Institute for Advanced Studies at the Central European University.

 Her work focuses on inequalities, power, social complexity, and ambiguity.
-At the center of her research interests is the development of concepts that help to understand how people of different social status in Europe pursue their projects for a good life.
+At the center of her research interests is developing concepts that help explain how people of different social statuses in Europe pursue their projects for a good life.

-Her monograph Managing Ambiguity is an ethnographic study of how neoliberal reforms in healthcare and social welfare in Bosnia and Herzegovina encouraged clientelism.
-The book shows how the neoliberal emphasis on local community and self-responsibility was translated into clientelist modes of relating and back.
-It also ethnographically demonstrates that some people managed to get into official political positions by managing ambiguity between social welfare as a civic right and a personal gift.
+Her first monograph, Managing Ambiguity, is an ethnographic study of how neoliberal reforms in healthcare and social welfare in Bosnia and Herzegovina fostered clientelism.
+The book illustrates how the neoliberal emphasis on local community and self-responsibility was translated into clientelist modes of relating and vice versa.
+It also ethnographically demonstrates how some people attained official political positions by managing the ambiguity of social welfare as a civic right and a personal gift.

 Service: